dalerxli/PINN_wave-1/README.md

 # PINN: Physics-Informed Neural Network

 This is an implementation of [PINN(s): Physics-Informed Neural Network(s)](https://www.sciencedirect.com/science/article/pii/S0021999118307125) to solve 2D wave equation.
 It considers a square domain with Dirichlet / Neumann boundary condition, and is capable to simulate the wave propagation without any training data (data on initial & boundary conditions need to be provided).
 This code also investigates PINN-derived solution vs FDM (Finit Difference Method) approximation, and quantitatively compares their agreement.
-Training is speeded up with [L-LAAF](https://royalsocietypublishing.org/doi/10.1098/rspa.2020.0334), and could be further accelerated with GPU-utilized training.
+Training is speeded up with [L-LAAF](https://royalsocietypublishing.org/doi/10.1098/rspa.2020.0334), and could be further accelerated by GPU-utilized training.

 ## Usage
 Simply type